frasertweedale/notes-redhat/design/freeipa-sub-ca.rst

   A lightweight sub-CA in the Dogtag CA instance, and its representation in FreeIPA.

-*top-level CA*
+*top-level CA* or *host CA*
   The top-level CA in the Dogtag CA subsystem, as distinct from any of its sub-CAs.
-It may or may not be a root CA, but is the most "senior" CA used by FreeIPA to issue certificates.
+It may or may not be a root CA.

 *FreeIPA-managed CA*
   A CA or sub-CA that was created by or via FreeIPA and has an